mandira-sawkar/mandira-sawkar.github.io/_pages/cv.md

 Work experience
 ------
-* **Apr 2023 - Present: Data Engineer, Kloud9.nyc**
+* **Apr 2023 - Jul 2024: ML Engineer, Kloud9.nyc**
-  * Completed the feature engineering and validation phases for 50+ features of an ML model for ghost inventory prediction at a variety store chain.
-Generated 92% accuracy.
+  * Led Feature Engineering: Completed feature engineering and validation phases for 50+ features of a machine learning model for ghost inventory prediction at a major variety store chain, achieving 92% accuracy, contributing to 10% reduction in stock discrepancies.
-  * Undertaking the mining and analysis of ~10 datasets with multimillion datapoints to gain insights about stats, trends, uniformity, etc. so as to expand and generalize the existing ML model.
+  * Data Analysis & Model Expansion: Analyzed ~10 datasets with multimillion data points using PySpark and Pandas to identify key statistical patterns, trends, and anomalies.
+Enhanced the existing ML model's generalization, resulting in a 15% improvement in prediction stability across diverse store environments.
+  * Automation & Efficiency: Implemented a data analysis and insights pipeline to optimize the insights workflow, decreasing processing time from 3 hours to 20 minutes per batch.
+  * Cross-Functional Collaboration: Collaborated with data engineers and business stakeholders to align model objectives with business goals, streamlining the analysis pipeline and reducing deployment time by ~80%.
-  * Training interns in feature engineering and PySpark, and to make valuable contributions that can help get them converted to full-time employees.
+* Training & Mentorship: Trained and mentored 5+ interns in feature engineering, PySpark, and ML best practices, leading to 3 successful full-time conversions.

 * **Oct 2020 - Apr 2023: Software Engineer, WSP Global**
   * Developed CLI tool using PowerShell and ProjectWise to automate creation and management of employee records.
 Utilized by Digital Operations team for induction of ~60K new employees, saving ~2.5 human-months per year.
   * Automated pipeline to detect project archival status using PowerShell, PowerAutomate and SharePoint.
-Developed monthly workflow to notify project-owners, and automatically archive projects.
+Developed a monthly workflow to notify project-owners and automatically archive projects.
 Led to 71% reduction in Digital Operations team's maintenance overhead.
-  * Designed and implemented Python application to maintain integrity in employee and project databases.
+  * Designed and implemented a Python application to maintain integrity in employee and project databases.
 Employed Pandas DataFrames to detect duplicates and inconsistencies across ~80,000 employee records per month.

 * **Mar 2020 - Sep 2020: Visa Official, Consulate General of France in Bangalore**